pokusio/try-onedev/README.md

 What will be very important in assessing OneDev : How open is it to the world, or how far does it go into integration with other openb source projects ?
 IS is goin g to be another gitlab big boat that wants to be your whole world ?

+## Contribute

+I can easily contribute there :

+* It's only `Java`
+* I will use gitpod as IDE, not eclipse, thanks to https://code.onedev.io/projects/162/blob/main/pages/development-environment-setup.md#cli-based-setup
+* I will try and bring the kanban feature (customize Kanban board) :
+* Oh, an dsince it is Java, I could perhaps contribute to their CICD.

+Good Pokus opportunity there.

 ## Kubernetes setup

 ### `k3d`